rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > I recall!

 I needed a bit of science with my Freud (the great fraud!) whom I can't put down for long and now I see [Loren Eiseley](https://en.wikipedia.org/wiki/Loren_Eiseley) jump about my mind.
-What a wonderful mind his was!
-But I looked toward Harvard and found what I truly needed.
+More on him later.

 I was waiting for Knoll to acknowledge Gould and he does at some point but I do recall that he takes his sweet ass time doing so but every man wants to be somebody so I get it.
 I marvel at these deep minds sometimes.
-How they can convey knowledge with such a crisp self-confidence or is it more smug self-confidence?
+How they can convey knowledge with such a crisp self-confidence or is it a smug self-confidence?

 Anyway,